palavatv/palava-utils/README.md

 # Palava Utils

-A collection of scripts to use
+A collection of scripts to use together with the palava stack.
+Most scripts are focused around monitoring.

+See comments in the scripts for dependencies and usage information.